Take Prescriptions Exactly as Prescribed

 This means away from where your children can get them.
 The recent Monitoring the Youth survey by the National Institute of Drug Abuse has shown a growing trend in adolescents using pain medications in a recreational manner.
-The common place for obtaining such drugs is their own medicine cabinets.
+The commonplace for obtaining such drugs is their own medicine cabinets.
 This can be prevented by keeping such medications in a safe and controlled location.
-This type of drug abuse at a young age greatly increases the risks of developing an addiction.
+This type of drug abuse at a young age greatly increases the risk of developing an addiction.

 Never Share Pain Medications

 Do not share your medications with others under any circumstances.
 This can be contributing to their dependency.
 Never sell your pain meds to others.
-Not only is this illegal, it can contribute to misuse and overdosing deaths.
+Not only is this illegal, but it can also contribute to misuse and overdose deaths.

 Safely Dispose of Medications no Longer in Use

 Most communities have developed programs for the safe disposal of medications.
 Dispose of them as soon as you and your doctor have decided you no longer need them.
 This decreases the risk of misuse, abuse, and theft.